-Cats are there own creatures.
+Cats are their own creatures.
 Their independence is one of the many traits that make cats desired companions for millions of humans.
 While we love to snuggle and bond with our kitties, sometimes they don't enjoy the experience as much as we do.
-Similarly, some cats react poorly to being held.
+Similarly, some cats react poorly to being held which is why it is important to know how to hold cats.
 It could be that they don't like being confined, or perhaps you're just not holding cats properly.

 All cats will need to be picked up eventually, so it's important to learn how to handle them.
 This guide presents a step-by-step method for picking up and holding both cats and kittens.
 We also show you how not to handle a cat and answer common questions pet parents ask about holding their furry friends.